Griezmann Shines As Barcelona Edge Gritty Getafe - UrduPoint

 Fed by a masterful through ball from Lionel Messi, Griezmann's finish was perfect as he clipped the ball over onrushing goalkeeper David Soria on 33 minutes.

+"I've been here seven months and have started to fit in and build an understanding (with Messi)," said French World Cup winner Griezmann.

-Sergi Roberto then doubled the scores six minutes later, firing into the bottom corner from a cross by Alba's replacement Junior Firpo.
+"We are getting used to each other and it will continue to get better with time."
+Sergi Roberto doubled the scores six minutes after the opener, firing into the bottom corner from a cross by Alba's replacement Junior Firpo.

 But a late rally from Getafe, third in La Liga after four straight wins without conceding a goal, gave Barca a scare.